GeoPlatform/client-api/angular/README.md

 Add the API Client library to your project's package.json file as described in the [Installation documentation](../README.md#Installation).

-In addition, it's recommended you configure the Angular-CLI project settings (angular.json or .angular-cli.json for older projects) to know where to find the Angular-specific portion of API Client, as shown below.
+In addition, it's recommended you configure the TypeScript compiler (in `src/tsconfig.app.json`) to specify the location of the Angular-specific portion of API Client, as shown below.

 ```
 {